zeldaret/oot/tools/ZAPD/lib/libgfxd/README.md

 ##### `typedef int gfxd_cimg_fn_t(uint32_t cimg, int32_t fmt, int32_t siz, int32_t width)`
 ##### `void gfxd_cimg_callback(gfxd_cimg_fn_t *fn)`
-Set the callback function for framebuffer arguments.
+Set the callback function for frame buffer arguments.
 The argument type is `gfxd_Cimg`.
 The image format is in `fmt` and `siz`, and the horizontal resolution in `width`.